Carrier Global: History

+Site locations

 Willis Carrier moved his facilities from New Jersey to Syracuse, New York, in the 1930s.
 During the late 20th century, when it was acquired by UTC, it was Central New York State's largest manufacturer.
 Due to increasing labor and union costs in the Central New York area, Carrier has substantially downsized its presence in Syracuse, with manufacturing work being moved to a variety of domestic and international locations.
-Meanwhile, managerial employees were moved closer to UTC's Connecticut corporate headquarters which represented a challenge to the local economy.
+Meanwhile, managerial employees were moved closer to UTC's corporate headquarters in Farmington, Connecticut, which represented a challenge to the local economy in Syracuse.
 Over the course of 2011, the majority of the manufacturing buildings of the Syracuse campus were demolished at a cost of nearly $14 million.
 Despite the loss of manufacturing jobs, the suburban Syracuse Campus, in DeWitt, New York, remained the primary engineering and design center for Carrier products, with over 1,000 employees and contractors on site.
 This site also houses the Customer Care Call Center for Carrier branded products.